Why Is My Cell Signal So Weak and How Can I Boost My Cell Phone Signal?

 Of all the free and paid ways to improve cell signal, a cell phone signal booster is hands down the best option.
 They're available in a variety of models to fit any application and can be used in homes, offices, as well as any type of vehicle.

-Whether you’re experiencing unreliable signal due to building material, trees, or cell tower distance a signal booster has you covered.
+Whether you’re experiencing unreliable signal due to building material, trees, or cell tower distance, a signal booster has you covered.
 It utilizes an outdoor antenna to capture existing signal, an amplifier (or repeater) to boost the signal, and an indoor antenna to broadcast that signal.
-All cellular devices within its coverage footprint will receive a significant signal boost for talking, texting, and data.
+All cellular devices within its coverage footprint will receive a significant signal boost.

 2. Try a Femtocell or Microcell